privacytools/privacytools.io/.github/CONTRIBUTING.md

 ### Email
 - Outside of USA
 - Support SMTP SSL
-- Accessable Using Free Software (i.e IMAP)
+- Accessable Using Open Source Software (i.e IMAP)

 ### Hardware
-- Must be [H-Node Class A](https://h-node.org/wiki/page/en/compatibility-classes) or Equivlant (if applicable)
+- Must be [H-Node Class A](https://h-node.org/wiki/page/en/compatibility-classes) or equivalent (if applicable)
 - Must prioritize hardware certifications like [RYF](https://ryf.fsf.org/), [OSHWA](https://certification.oshwa.org/), and OSI when avalible.
 - Cannot lock users to a particular platform.

 ### Software
 - Must be able to download over encrypted network (can be a mirror)
-- Must be free software
+- Must be Open Source Software

 ### Encryption
 - Only verifiable encryption is to be trusted